Housing Allowance

 - Buying rewards stability: the longer you stay, the more principal you pay down and the more time you have to benefit from any appreciation, smoothing one-time closing costs and future selling expenses.

-- Renting protects mobility: with a military clause and shorter leases, you can pivot faster if orders change, training extends, or family needs shift, reducing the risk of carrying an empty home mid-tour.
+- Renting protects mobility: with a Military clause and shorter leases, you can pivot faster if orders change, training extends, or family needs shift, reducing the risk of carrying an empty home mid-tour.

 - Both paths depend on the local rent-versus-purchase line; compare monthly payments, utilities, and likely out-of-pocket under BAH to avoid overshooting your comfortable budget boundary.